rowlandekemezie/TaskMe-RESTAPI/README.md

-# flask-RESTAPI
+# Taskme-RESTAPI
-A simple flask CRUD implementation with Flask-Restful
+A simple flask CRUD implementation with Python, Flask, Jquery, and knockoutJs.